 Some constituents we tested for were detected, but at levels well below the allowable MCL.
 A table of these detected contaminants and a complete water quality summary are provided by each of our sources of supply.
 It's important to remember all drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
 Additional information about contaminants and potential health effects can be obtained by calling the USEPA's Safe Drinking Water Hotline at 1-800-426-4791.

 Some people may be more vulnerable to disease-causing microorganisms or pathogens in drinking water than the general population.
 Immuno-compromised persons such as chemotherapy patients, organ transplant recipients, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice from their health care providers about drinking water.
-EPA/CDC (Center for Disease Control) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium, Giardia, and other microbiological contaminants are available from the Safe Drinking Water Hotline (800) 426-4791 or the Monroe County Health Department, 111 Westfall Road, Rochester, NY 14692, (585) 753-5057.
+EPA/CDC (Center for Disease Control) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium, Giardia, and other microbiological contaminants are available from the Safe Drinking Water Hotline (800) 426-4791 or the Monroe County Department of Health, 111 Westfall Road, Rochester, NY 14620, (585) 753-5057.

 Lead in Drinking Water